How many times have you opened your refrigerator to find that the leafy greens you purchased languished and become slimy?

 Yes, actually it does.
 If pesto is usually too overpoweringly basil-y (definitely not a word) for you, try replacing half of the greens in the recipe (like this one) with lettuce.
 While we’re on the subject of pesto, you can always make a big batch of it ahead of time and freeze it in ice cube trays for later.
 It reheats very well and is a great-tasting option on days where you don’t have time or ingredients for pesto-making.

 Another option in the realm of saving greens and veggies in general by making soups is to freeze your vegetable scraps and items that are in danger of not being used in time.
-They can all be used to create one amazing vegetable broth.
-My friend Ashley likes to do this, but I have yet to try it myself.
+They can all be used to create one amazing vegetable broth – for which you can find the recipe here.

 I won’t spend all day listing different recipes that you can use greens in, but here are a few of my favorites: